warmcat/libwebsockets/README.coding.md

 in use by the user code.

-If you want to restrict that allocation, or increase it, you can use ulimit or similar to change the avaiable number of file descriptors, and when restarted **libwebsockets** will adapt accordingly.
+If you want to restrict that allocation, or increase it, you can use ulimit or similar to change the available number of file descriptors, and when restarted **libwebsockets** will adapt accordingly.